vtex/shoreline/templates/Documentation.md

 # Components documentation template

 Use this template to fill all the information about each component.
+Not all fields will always apply to every component, but do your best to add as much information as you can.

 ## 1. Component info
 Include in this section: